Byron Pickett

-Byron Pickett (born 11 August 1977) is a former professional Australian rules footballer who played with three clubs in the AFL.
+Byron Pickett (born 11 August 1977) is a former professional Australian rules footballer who played for the North Melbourne Football Club, Port Adelaide Football Club and Melbourne Football Club in the Australian Football League (AFL).
 He was known as a big game player as well as for his strength, hard bumps and tough approach to the game.
 Pickett is one of 12 players with two premiership medallions, a Norm Smith Medal and over 200 AFL games.
-In 2005 Pickett was acknowledged as one of the finest Aboriginal players in the history of the game, with his selection to the Indigenous Team of the Century.
+In 2005, Pickett was acknowledged as one of the finest Aboriginal players in the history of the game, with his selection to the Indigenous Team of the Century.
 He announced his retirement from AFL at the end of the 2007 season.

-After his retirement from the AFL in 2007 he continued playing semi-professionally, including some time with the Port Adelaide Magpies in the South Australian National Football League.
+After his retirement from the AFL in 2007, he continued playing semi-professionally, including some time with the Port Adelaide Magpies in the South Australian National Football League (SANFL).

+He is the uncle of fellow Melbourne player Kysaiah Pickett.
+Byron's cousin Thomas was the father of Richmond player Marlion Pickett.

 Early life

-Born in Kellerberrin in country Western Australia to Indigenous Australian parents, Byron Pickett grew up in Tammin and then Geraldton, Western Australia before moving to Port Lincoln in South Australia.
+Born in Kellerberrin in country Western Australia to Indigenous Australian parents, Byron Pickett grew up in Tammin and then Geraldton, Western Australia, before moving to Port Lincoln in South Australia.
 Pickett played the majority of his junior football for Port Lincoln Football League club Mallee Park, which was also the junior club of leading footballers like Peter and Shaun Burgoyne, Graham Johncock and Daniel Wells.
 Pickett's skills were identified by South Australian National Football League (SANFL) club Port Adelaide and Pickett began to play in Port's junior sides, making the long trip each weekend to Adelaide.

 Although Pickett never played higher than the under-19s with Port Adelaide, Port senior coach John Cahill was eager to name Pickett in Port Adelaide's squad for their inaugural Australian Football League (AFL) season in 1997.
-However, Pickett, citing homesickness, turned down this offer, although he later nominated for the 1996 AFL Draft, where he was taken by North Melbourne Football Club.
+However, Pickett, citing homesickness, turned down this offer, although he later nominated for the 1996 AFL draft, where he was taken by North Melbourne.

 AFL career

 North Melbourne (1997–2002)

 Nicknamed "Choppy", Pickett burst onto the scene in 1997 with the North Melbourne Football Club, playing only one game.
-However, in 1998 he had a fine year and was rewarded with the Norwich Rising Star award.
+However, in 1998, he had a fine year and was rewarded with the Norwich Rising Star award.

 At only 178 cm and 86 kg, Pickett was not a large Australian Rules player, however he is solidly built and unquestionably tough.
 Pickett developed a reputation as a 'tough' player for his aggressive attack on the ball, with a frequent tendency to cause opponents serious injuries.
 Pickett was known for hard bumps and was consequently suspended three times from 2001.

+Kickett was known to kick clutch torpedo goals during his tenure at the Kangaroos.

-In 1999 he played in a premiership team with the Kangaroos, before switching to the club he originally played for in the SANFL, Port Adelaide Football Club, in 2002.
+In 1999, he played in a premiership team with the Kangaroos, before switching to the club he originally played for in the SANFL, Port Adelaide Football Club, in 2002.

 In the last days of his playing career with North Melbourne, he famously broke the collarbone of Geelong's Darren Milburn in a hard clash.